CAPESandbox/capemon-hook-generator/README.md

 # CAPEv2 (capemon) hook(s) generator

 This script automatically generates new hooks (hookdefs) for capemon, the CAPEv2 monitor.
-The hooks are generated according to the info specified in [this repo](https://github.com/RazviOverflow/capemon#how-to-add-hooks-to-capemon).
+The hooks are generated according to the info specified in [this repo](https://github.com/RazviOverflow/capemon#how-to-add-hooks-to-capemon) (now included in the official [CAPE](https://github.com/kevoreilly/capemon?tab=readme-ov-file#how-to-add-hooks-to-capemon) repo).
 Please bear in mind the generated files are just skeletons to help you define new hooks, you must adapt them according to your needs.

 ## Usage